prestf8/op-todo-list/src/updates.md

 DONE: can't click on the middle of task delete buttons (bubbling issue again)

-- When you delete a task from a project, navigate to another project, and come back to the original project the "deleted" task reappears
+DONE: When you delete a task from a project, navigate to another project, and come back to the original project the "deleted" task reappears

 # ADDITIONS

+REQUIRED

+DONE: set task to completed

+- localStorage

+RECOMMENDED

 - Improve UI appearance
 - When adding a task with the same name, put an warning that you can't do that
-- set task to completed
 - "Enter" and "Escape" keys for creating tasks/projects
-- localStorage